Arch-Network/book/src/guides/how-to-write-arch-program.md

 }
 ```

 Now that we're inside the function scope, first, we check that there are a sufficient number of accounts passed into our program.

-We then iterate over the accounts passed in to the program and retrieve the first one.
+We perform a [syscall] to retrieve the latest Bitcoin block height (this can be omitted though is helpful for debugging) and then iterate over the accounts passed in to the program and retrieve the first one.
 ```rust,ignore
 if accounts.len() != 2 {
     return Err(ProgramError::Custom(501));